strolll/SnakesAndLaddersTest/README.md

 Evaluation is based:

  1. Working gameplay
+ 2. Adding events/Action by code
- 2. Applying SOLID principles
+ 3. Applying SOLID principles where possible
- 3. Completing/implementing automated tests
+ 4. Implementing automated tests as required
- 4. Use of Git and GitHub appropriately

 The UI and game view design is implemented, design to be 16:9 screen-ratio.

 To save time, you may upgrade the project to a Unity version you may have installed.

-Clone or download and please send it privately to Daniel at Strolll. co
+Clone or download and then please send your modified version back privately to: Daniel at strolll.co

+Please keep your solution private.